-Our laws are clear that only several courts may hear patent actions, intermediate courts and some authorized district courts.
+Our laws are clear that only several courts may hear patent actions, as explained in our answers to question 1.
 Those courts typically have good experiences in handling complicated patent litigations.
 If the court finds it has no jurisdiction, it will inform the parties of the courts having the jurisdiction.

 What are the options for alternative dispute resolution (ADR) in patent cases?
 Are they commonly used?
 Are there any mandatory ADR provisions in patent cases?

 The patent dispute can also be heard by local administrative offices of patent.
-But this administrative mechanism is relatively not common because it cannot award any damages.
+But this administrative mechanism is relatively not common because it cannot award any damages to the patent rights holder.
 Of course, it is not mandatory.
-The party may choose the court or the administrative branch.
+The patent owner may choose the court or the administrative branch.

 What are the key procedural steps that must be satisfied before a patent action can be commenced?
 Are there any limitation periods for commencing an action?